open-sauced/open-sauced/README.md

 This project uses the sw-precache to kickstart an offline cache.
 The offline cache only registers in production.
 If service needs to be manually removed make an **unregister** call from the registerServiceWorker.js import.

+### 🌙 Dark Mode

+This project supports "dark mode" styling, and by default it will follow the color preference on your device.
+It also allows for overriding this using buttons at the top right of the screen, which will persist the preference to local storage on your device.
+More info about color preference web API's can be found here: [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme)

 ## 🍕 Community

 Got Questions?
 Join the conversation in our [Discord](https://discord.gg/U2peSNf23P).